 |

-First have a look at our package deal Prices as you will be pleasantly surprised that we are one of the cheapest priced start up kits around, we do not compromise quality when offering you our equipment.
+Go and have a look at our Package Deal Prices as you will be pleasantly surprised that we are one of the cheapest priced start up kits around, but we do not compromise quality when offering you our equipment !

 If you choose to purchase our equipment you can rest assured that with our purchasing power that you may not need to spent your time searching or asking around in the endeavour to save a few dollars of pre-loved equipment.

-Besides purchasing the correct Engine, just as much thought should be put into purchasing the correct wing for your usage, as a standard ParaToys-3 wing is the safest rated entry level wing, but if you eventually want to do a lot of Cross Country Flying, you should strongly consider initially spending the extra money & upgrade from a ParaToys-3I wing too our Velocity Recon Full Reflex wing, then you won't end up with a wing that is not really designed for cross country flying & the demanding situations that you may confronted with.
+Besides purchasing the correct Engine, it is just as important to purchase the correct wing for your usage, as a standard Velocity CORE wing is the safest rated entry level wing, but if you eventually want to do a lot of Cross Country Flying, you should strongly consider initially spending the extra money & upgrade from a Velocity CORE wing too our Velocity Recon or Elektra Full Reflex wings, then you won't end up with a wing that is not really designed for cross country flying & the demanding situations that you may confronted with.

 |

-In most modern 2 stroke engines they run 50:1 ratio.
+Most modern 2 stroke engines run a 50:1 Fuel/Oil ratio.

-This is one of the best reference & possibly all you will need.
+This is one of the best fuel ratio reference & possibly all you will need.

 Obviously if you are flying a 4 stroke engine you won't need premixed fuel ! |